-The evaluator evaluated the integrity of the developer testing that the developer executed and the testing documentation of actual testing results.
-It explains the content of the developer testing evaluated by the evaluator as follows.
+The evaluator evaluated the integrity of the developer testing that the developer performed and the documentation of actual testing results.
+The content of the developer testing evaluated by the evaluator is explained as follows.

-(1) Developer Testing Environment Figure 7-1 shows the testing configuration used by the developer, and Table 7-1 shows the main configuration items.
+(1) Developer Testing Environment

+Figure 7-1 shows the testing configuration performed by the developer, and Table 7-1

+shows the main configuration items.